subbota-a/shadok_and_gibby/sdl2/win/docs/README-winrt.md

     appropriate.
   * window events
   * using Direct3D 11.x APIs outside of SDL.
 Non-XAML / Direct3D-only apps can
-    choose to render content directly via Direct3D, using SDL to manage the internal WinRT window, as well as input and audio.
+    choose to ui content directly via Direct3D, using SDL to manage the internal WinRT window, as well as input and audio.
 (Use SDL_GetWindowWMInfo() to get the WinRT 'CoreWindow', and pass it into IDXGIFactory2::CreateSwapChainForCoreWindow() as appropriate.)